vdj-vasudevan/vdj-vasudevan/README.md

 ### Hi there 👋, I'm VasuDevan.S

-- 🔭 I’m currently working an Software Developement Engineer at Freightify
+- 🔭 I’m currently working an Software Development Engineer  at Freightify
 - 🌱 I’m currently Building Machine Learning models using Python for DataScience
 - 👯 I’m looking to collaborate on Machine Learing Projects and Data Analysis Projects
 - 📚 I'm currently practicing PySpark on Bigdata